SimonVelc/Responsive-Web-Design/README.md

 # Responsive-Web-Design
-This repository contains projects and code focused on mastering HTML and CSS for building responsive and accessible web designs.
+Projects and code focused on mastering HTML and CSS for building responsive and accessible web designs.

 -Circus Application Form: page which is an application form for a job in a circus